God With Us

 The angel’s words he once had dreamed poured down from heaven’s height;

-And like the host of stars that beamed blessed earth with welcome light.
+And like the host of stars that beamed blessed earth with welcome light.“This child shall be Emmanuel, not God upon the throne,

 But God with us, Emmanuel, as close as blood and bone.”